jMetalPy: Python version of the jMetal framework

 Warning

-Documentation is work in progress!!
-Some information may be missing or incomplete.
+Documentation of jMetal 1.8.0 is a work in progress!
+Some information may be missing or outdated.

 Target doc